sarahtang7/astronomy-tools/README.md

 In the Centroid folder is **FindCentroid.py**, which takes in a .fits file (eg: *sampleimage.fits*) and returns the centroid of the object.

+In the Magnitude folder is **FindMagnitude.py**, which takes in a .fits file (eg: *sampleimage.fits*) and returns the magnitude of the target object.

 Feel free to send me any questions at sarahtang07@gmail.com!